dmitriz/prompt-guides/examples-and-templates.md

 ## Scenario: User Error with Feature

-**Context**: User has error with a feature and has provided basic information about the error
+**Context**: A user has an error with a feature and has provided basic information about the error

 ### Complete Plan Structure